 They blame others for their mistakes

-Toxic managers often find a way to blame subordinates for their mistakes and are often very good at convincing others that they’re the ones at fault.
+Toxic managers often find a way to blame subordinates for their mistakes and are often very good at convincing others that the subordinates are the ones at fault.

 For example, they might provide you with the wrong information, causing you to perform the job incorrectly, and then blame you for failing.